top of page

 Introduction

-Mary of Nazareth (Hebrew: Miryam ha-Notzrit—Greek: Maria hē Nazо̄rēnē) was born circa 18 BC (3743–3744 in the Hebrew calendar) in the Roman district of Galilee.
-She came from the royal lineage of David, the ancient king of Israel.
-Because of this high Jewish pedigree, God chose Mary as the mother of Israel's long-awaited Messiah, Jesus.
-Her sister may have been Mary of Clopas (see John 19:25).
-The only relative of Mary that we know by name is Elizabeth, the cousin who gave birth to John the Baptist.
-Elizabeth was the wife of Zechariah, a priest from the Abijah division—she came from the ancient priestly lines of Aaron and Levi (see Luke 1:5, 36).
-This connection suggests that Mary, too, was a descendant of Israel's old religious hierarchy.
-Scholars often identify Luke's genealogy of Jesus with Mary, while they consider Matthew's to be about Joseph—Jesus' earthly father.
-The Davidic line of Mary stemmed from Nathan, the third son of David and Bathsheba (see Luke 3:31).
-However, Joseph's line came from Solomon, their firstborn son who became an esteemed king in his own right (see Matt.
-1:6-7).
-The lineages of Mary, Elizabeth, and Joseph all came from the tribe of Judah.
+Mary may have had a sister named Mary of Clopas (John 19:25).
+The only relative we know by name is her cousin Elizabeth, who gave birth to John the Baptist.
+Elizabeth was married to Zechariah, a priest from the Abijah division, and she came from the priestly line of Aaron and Levi (Luke 1:5, 36).
+This family connection suggests that Mary may also have descended from Israel's old religious leaders.
+Scholars often link Luke's genealogy of Jesus to Mary, while they associate Matthew's genealogy with Joseph, Jesus' earthly father.
+Mary's family line descended from Nathan, the third son of David and Bathsheba (Luke 3:31).
+Joseph's family line traced back to Solomon, David's firstborn son, who became a renowned king (Matt.
+1:6–7).
+The family lines of Mary, Elizabeth, and Joseph all came from the tribe of Judah.

 Courtesy of www.LumoProject.com